 8.8.1 General

 The PEMC and PIN Server have capabilities for maintaining information related to application servers that may be available to the PINE(s) within a PIN.
-Application server information may be pre-provisoned in the PIN Server or the PEMC; the application server may also register with the PEMC or the PIN Server if it has such capability.
+Application server information may be pre- provisioned in the PIN Server or the PEMC; the application server may also register with the PEMC or the PIN Server if it has such capability.